TousAntiCovid/clea-server/clea-venue-consumer/README.md

 ### Purge

-Each day, at 01:00 PM UTC (configurable), a croned job will launch to purge all outdated entries from DB.
+Each day, at 01:00 PM UTC (configurable), a scheduled job will launch to purge all outdated entries from DB.

 Outdated entries are processed following the retention date (14 days).

+### Statistics

+#### By Reports

+Stats pushed by clea-ws in a specific topic are moved without transformation to ElasticSearch.

+If the transfert is unsuccessful (ElasticSearch not available), a retry is continuously made.

+#### By Location

+Each valid decrypted visit is recorded in ElasticSearch (without locationTemporaryPublicId) Document sent to ElasticSearch is:

+- qrCodeScanTime
+- venueType
+- venueCategory1
+- venueCategory2
+- backward: 0/1
+- forward: 0/1

+After 14 days (retention date), an aggregate sum the number of backward and forwark visits per period (1/2 hours), and the detail document are removed from Elasticsearch.

+If a visit cannot be pushed to ElasticSearch (ElasticSearch is not available), a failback consists of writing the document to an error topic.
+A schedule job may try to process this topic periodically.